PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter1.md

 - **Corrective Actions**: Define procedures for identifying and addressing process deficiencies.
 - **Documentation and Reporting**: Outline the documentation required to support process assurance activities and results.

-**Importance**: The HPAP ensures that all software development processes are performed correctly and consistently, supporting the quality and reliability of the software.
+**Importance**: The HPAP ensures that all hardware development processes are performed correctly and consistently, supporting the quality and reliability of the hardware.

-By developing and implementing these software plans, organizations can ensure a structured, systematic, and compliant approach to software development, verification, validation, configuration management, and certification.
+By developing and implementing these hardware plans, organizations can ensure a structured, systematic, and compliant approach to hardware development, verification, validation, configuration management, and certification.